Iftimie/P2P-RPC/README.md

 The node creates the following HTTP routes:
 * p2p_push_update: using an identifier, it accepts new data (input arguments) or updates data (output values)
 * p2p_pull_update: using an identifier, client nodes will ask for output values, and clientworkers will ask for input arguments
-* execute_function: using an identifier and if the can_do_work_func() function returns True, it will start a subprocess using the received argumenst and the decorated function
+* execute_function: using an identifier and if the can_do_work_func() function returns True ( a GPU is available ), it will start a subprocess using the received argumenst and the decorated function
 * search_work: if for a specific set of input arguments no subprocess or no other clientworker has started  work, it will return the identifier

 #### ClientWorker code